 - The papers must be prepared according to the sample template.
 The sample template for the authors is available in the Submission section.

 - The authors must send (upload with the submission) the signed Author declaration and statement of copyrights/related rights (available in the Submission section).

 - The submission has not been previously published and it is not considered to be published by another journal.

-- The Scientific paper consists of Abstract, Keywords, JEL Classification, Introduction, Literature review, Methodology, Results and discussion, Conclusion, References and Brief description of Author/s.
+- The Scientific paper consists of an Abstract, Keywords, JEL Classification, Introduction, Literature review, Methodology, Results and Discussion, Conclusion, References, and a Brief description of Author/s.

 - The article does not exceed the set length.

-- The text is formatted (Times New Roman, font size, spacing) according to the Guidelines for the Authors.
+- The text is formatted according to the Guidelines for the Authors (see template).

 - URLs for the references have been provided, where available.